kaleem-01/WebsiteTemplateCSSci/readme.md

             previous_path = 'Learn More'

     if request.path == '/confirmation':
+        try:
             time_spent = (datetime.now() - start_time).total_seconds()
             page_view = PageView(
                     visitor_id=session.get('visitor_id'),
                     page=previous_path,
                     time_spent=time_spent,
                     start_time=start_time)
             db.session.add(page_view)
             db.session.commit()
+        except:
+            pass
+        finally:
             # Delete start_time and previous_path variables
             del start_time, previous_path

 ```

 The function decorator `@app.after_request` is used with the `track_time()` function.
 This decorator runs the function after every request made by the user.
+A request here means requesting a webpage.
+This function basically runs at each webpage.
 The global variable `start_time` is used to keep track of time.
 The global variable `previous_path` is used to keep track of what the user visited before requesting the current page. `request.path` contains the information of the path of the website that the user requested.
 We expect the users to go linearly through the website.
 The user opens the homepage, then either goes to '/learn_more' or  '/confirmation'.

 Every time the user visits the '/learn_more' page and the '/confirmation' page, we add the data for the time spent to the database.
-The 'visitor_id' is the id assigned to the user when the user visited the app.
+The 'visitor_id' is the id assigned to the user when the user visited the homepage.

 The variables start_time and previous path are removed at the confirmation page.
 If the user goes back to the learn_more page after the confirmation page, the program throws an error since the 'start_time' and 'previous_path' variables have been deleted.
 The try-except block is for error handling.
-This way the websit will still run, even if you made some mistake in the web application.
-You can add something in the except block to check if there are any errors in your app.
+This way the website will still run, even if the user does not follow your instructions.
+You can also make explicit exceptions depending on the error you expect.